on “In Consequence”

-Q:”In Consequence” is a very varied album soundwise, and undoubtably it is an album worth of listening to.
+Q: “In Consequence” is a very varied album soundwise, and undoubtedly it is an album worth listening to.
 What’s behind the creative process of this material, the recording process of it, the composition of lyrics, etc?
 Are you satisfied with the result?

-Thank you again so much for your kind words… The album was based on ideas that had piled up from long ago and were adapted to who we were at the time, or better say what he had discovered of us at the time.
-Everything starts with a small idea as a stimulant and anyone that feels like they have something to adds to it, are doing so, so they help it grow.
-Just like a conversation-starter can evolve to an amazingly interesting and constructive conversation that helps you feel your interlocutor’s possition and lets you extend the limits of your restricted horizon.
-We are satisfied so much with the result and we do love it for what it is… If we rerecorded it today we’d surely do a lot of things differently, but it would be something else… In any case I think it was an great place to start off our musical journey.
+Thank you again so much for your kind words.
+The album was based on ideas that had piled up from long ago and were repurposed and adapted for who we were at the time, or better say what he had discovered of us at the time.
+Everything starts with an idea and anyone that feels like they have something to add to it, is doing so, so they help it grow.
+Just like a conversation starter can evolve into an amazingly interesting and constructive conversation that helps you feel your interlocutor’s position and lets you extend the boundaries of your inevitably limited view.
+We are satisfied so much with the result and we do love it for what it is.
+If we re-recorded it today we’d surely do a lot of things differently, but it would be something else.
+In any case, I think it was a great place to start off our musical journey.

-It’s just like we wanted it… Aris Liapis has done an amazing work on this one… It manages to blend all these notions together it dresses the overall atmosphere in the most perfect way… Loads can be brought to mind by looking at it, from desire to human loneliness and the lack of communication, the emotional fall, and none of the aforementioned notions really, that are just me, because that’s a wonderful tool that allows you to project your own self in it, and do have your own constructive criticism on your psyche…
+It’s exactly like we wanted it.
+Aris Liapis has done an amazing job on this one.
+It manages to blend all these notions together and dresses the overall atmosphere of the album in the most matching manner.
+Lots of ideas can be brought to mind by staring at it; from desire to human loneliness and alienation, emotional fall, and at the same time none of those things as those are just me really because that’s the beauty of the wonderful tool that it is.
+It allows you to project your own self into it and lets you face and evaluate your own psyche.

-First and foremost it’s a great honor for us that Duncan found our work really interesting and we have him on the record… He used to live in Greece and we had an entless chat/rant about the situation in the music scene here and the lack of enough listeners and gig goers who really love digging interesting sounds and not just following trends.
-We shared common views and the time advocated this artistic marriage…
+First and foremost it’s a great honour for us Duncan to find our work really interesting and to be able to have him on our record.
+He used to live in Greece you know, and following an endless chat/rant about the situation with the music scene here including the lack of enough listeners and gig-goers who really love discovering interesting sounds, and not just following trends; we established there was so much common ground between us in terms of intersubjectivity and rapport, and that led to this artistic marriage.

-– Regarding the critics from the press and fans, how has been the response of people to “In Consequence”?
+– Regarding the reviews from the press and fans, how has the response of people to “In Consequence” been?

-Everybody absolutely loved it!
+Everybody absolutely loves it!
 Something that was a pleasant surprise for us!
-I mean we loved the material and I think the songs are really honest but it’s much of an acquired taste and I thought it would alienate listeners… Maybe I had lesser belief on people’s taste, which is an arrogant thing to assume but establishing a new sound is a hard thing to do anyway.
-Acquiring a new taste is a bitch…
+I mean we loved the material ourselves and I think the songs are really good as they are honest, but we initially thought it was much of an acquired taste and felt that this fact could alienate listeners.
+Maybe I had a lesser belief in people’s taste, which is an arrogant thing to assume, but establishing a new sound is a hard thing to do in any event.
+Acquiring a new taste is never easy, due to inertia and our inherent preference for the familiar.

 Interviewer: Hermanas Muerte